ast-hugger/AdventKT/README.md

 # AdventKT

-A fully-functional text adventure engine/DSL, with a partial replica of the classic Colossal Cave as an example.
+A text adventure engine and DSL in Kotlin, with a partial replica of the classic Colossal Cave as an example.

 ## Background